jsime/anyevent-mattermost/README.md

     are supported by Mattermost, which includes a subset of the Markdown language among other things.

-To announce your presence to the default Mattermost channel (Town Square), you might call the method like this:
+To announce your presence to the default Mattermost channel (Town Square, using its short name), you might call the method like this:

     $mconn->send({ channel => "town-square", message => "Hey everybody!" });